kyma-incubator/hack-showcase/README.md

 ## Quick start

-You can install the Connectors and start using them with just few steps.
-Follow the instructions to install the Connectors and the scenario described above.
+You can install the Connectors and start using them in just a few steps.
+Follow the instructions to install the Connectors and run the described scenario.

 1. Add addons configuration to Kyma.
 Run: